croaky/webstack/northflank-go/README.md

 * [Create a project](https://northflank.com/docs/v1/application/getting-started/create-a-project)
 * Choose a name and region "US - Central" or "Europe - West".
 * Choose "Add new service".
-* Choose "Combined: Build and deploy a Git repo".
+* Choose "Build: Build a Git repo and store image".
 * Choose GitHub repository and `main` branch.
 * For build options, choose "Buildpack" > `heroku/buildpacks:20` and
   "Build context" of `/northflank-go`.